 Hiking backpacks are very personal in terms of size, fit and overall functions.
 Some people prefer ultra-lightweight with minimal pockets, zips and padding.
 I personally prefer a light pack that has a few of those features (especially the hip padding) but doesn’t go overboard with the weight.
 Also note that I typically carry a slightly larger pack than necessary as my camera gear takes up a lot of room!

-For day hikes I recommend the Osprey Tempest 30L Pack or similar.
+For day hikes I recommend the Osprey Tempest 34L Pack or similar.
 For backpacking in winter you may need a slightly larger pack than you would use in summer.
 This is because winter gear takes up more space.
-I recommend the Osprey Aura AG 65L Backpack for 1-2 night adventures and potentially something larger for longer backpacking trips (e.g. the Osprey Xena 85L).
+I recommend the Osprey Lumina 60L Backpack for 1-2 night backpacking trips.
 I also use the Osprey Pack Cover for rainy/snowy situations.

 Dehydration can be a killer so it’s not something to skimp on, even when the temperatures are lower and you are less likely to sweat.
 I always carry Nalgene water bottles with me when winter camping.
-They are reasonably lightweight and can function as hot water bottles when winter camping (read about that tip in this blog post about getting a good nights sleep in the backcountry).
-If you want something super lightweight then I recommend the Hydrapak Stow 1L Water Bottle.
+They are reasonably lightweight and can function as hot water bottles when winter camping (read more tips for sleeping in the backcountry in this post!).
+If you want something super lightweight then I recommend the Hydrapak Recon 1L Bottle.
 For an insulated bottle I love the Hydro Flask 32oz Trail Lightweight Water Bottle.

 I always opt to filter/purify my water in the backcountry.
 In my opinion it’s just not worth the risk of getting giardia or something else nasty.
 There are numerous options to filter/purify your water.
 The easiest is probably using purification tablets like the Katadyn Micropur Tablets, though they can sometimes leave a taste to the water.
-Some other options are using a SteriPEN Ultralight UV Purifier or a gravity system such as the Katadyn BeFree 3L Filtration System.
+Some other options are using a Grayl Geopress Water Purifier Bottle or a Katadyn BeFree 1L Water Filter.
 Lastly, note that melting and boiling snow is sometimes an option for water in winter months.

 I am a little intense when it comes to sun protection haha.
 The older I get the more I realize the importance of protecting against skin cancer and aging.
-I typically bring a sun hat on hiking trips to protect my face from the sun (even in winter!)
+I typically bring a hat on hiking trips to protect my face from the sun (even in winter!)
 I will also sometimes use a Buff or bandana for neck protection.
 Sunscreen, lip balm and sunglasses are also a packing must.
+Always protect yourself when hiking on the snow, as the glare can be quite intense for your skin and eyes.

 There are important things to think about when it comes to purchasing a tent for winter camping.
 You need a strong, four-season shelter if you want it to stand up to proper winter conditions.
 It needs to be able to withstand heavy snow-load and also the wild winds that often blow through the mountains in winter.